5/14/2025

 Richard Lowenthal

+Thanks.
 Yeah, I think we're still tracking according to plan and exactly where we believe we should be right now.
 We are obviously expecting to see that inflection in the third quarter.
-The August, September timeframe tends to be peak sales for this product, especially with the children.
-Our sales are still heavily weighted towards children with the two milligram.
-We expect that to even be expanded, greater focus on children with the one milligram.
-So we do expect to see that inflection point start this summer and with the DTC campaign and one milligram available, we think that that's where we'll start to see a real upturn in market share.
+The August-September timeframe tends to be peak sales for this product, especially with the children.
+Our sales are still heavily weighted towards children with the 2 milligram.
+We expect that to even be expanded, greater focus on children with the 1 milligram.
+So, we do expect to see that inflection point start this summer, and with the DTC campaign and one milligram available, we think that that's where we'll start to see a real upturn in market share.

 speaker